thedzy/run-your-script-as-an-application/README.md

 You can use these shell applications to host an run your script as if it where native application.

 ## Simply your script distribution to users
-Allows you to easily distrube your code to novice users and eliminates the need for the user to make the script execuatble in order to run.
+Allows you to easily distribute your code to novice users and eliminates the need for the user to make the script execuatble in order to run.

 ### Script-py.app
 Distribute your Python scirpt as an application